Air pollution in South Korea: Overview

 From 2014 to 2016 there was a 1,139 million dollar cut in the South Korean Air Pollution Control Industry.
 However, since then, the Korean Ministry of Environment has regulated 11 air pollutants and 32 other air substances that are categorized as hazardous.
 Korea also plans to close 10 of their 61 running coal power plants by 2025.

 With this rapid growth South Korea itself became a major source of air pollution in the country, including from diesel vehicles, construction equipment, heating and air conditioning, and power plants.

+In a 2018 survey of the Korean Ministry of Environment, 97% of respondents noted that air pollution was causing physical or psychological pain.
+In response, the South Korean government responded to the public by declaring a social disaster to release emergency funding.
+During the COVID-19 pandemic, there was a 27% decrease in the concentration of air pollutants.
+However, in March 2021, South Korea experienced the worst yellow dust storm in ten years.

+Causes

 China

-Multiple studies show that most of South Korea's pollution is caused by China because of the spread of its yellow dust that is being produced by huge factories and coal-fired power plants.
-China causes 30 to 50 percent of the PM2.5 in South Korea on normal days, but 60 to 80 percent on the worst days.
+Multiple studies show that most of South Korea's pollution comes from China because of the spread of fine dust produced by China's factories and coal-fired power plants.
+China causes 30 to 50 percent of the PM2.5 at South Korea on days of average air quality, but 60 to 80 percent on days with the worst air quality.

 China is particularly blamed when slow air currents in colder months create smog-like conditions.
 However, many experts say that Korea's heavy reliance on coal-fired power plants and diesel fuel is also a major part of the problem.
 Fine dust particles from China together with domestic air pollutants contribute to the surge in the concentration of air pollutants in the Korean air.
 China's growing economic activity has allowed them to burn a yearly average of 4 billion tons of coal, which in turn has contributed up to 50% of Korea's PM2.5 particles.
 This gets worse with slow air currents in colder months, the National Institute of Environmental Research said in a report in 2016.
 During the colder months, rumors and complaints about China grow.
 Many people in South Korea suffer from mental distress and are at risk of respiratory problems because of the fine dust that blows into South Korea from the western deserts of China.
 Long range transportation of harmful particles from southwestern China, specifically Shanghai was found to be the culprit.
 This statistic is only expected to worsen with a predicted increase in China's number of power plants fueled by coal.